ragng-dohng/cse15l-lab-reports/lab-4-report.md

-# Lab Report 4 - SSH keys, cloning into a remote account, using nano (a command-line text-editor), and saving changes to Github
+# Lab Report 4 - SSH keys, Cloning into a remote account, Using nano (a command-line text-editor), and Saving changes to Github

 _Behind-the-Scenes_:
 SSH keys was setup for both ieng6 (a remote course-specific server) and GitHub to access/write data in repositories on GitHub.com to avoid having to repeatably enter passwords.
 The process involves: